WDWidanage/Simscape-Battery-Library/README.md

 # Simscape-Battery-Library
-A Li-ion battery library written in Matlab Simscape language (Matlab 2021a).
+A Li-ion battery library written in Matlab Simscape language (Matlab 2022b).
 Battery models include:
 - a thermally coupled Single Particle Model with Electrolyte (TSPMe)
 - a thermally coupled Equivalent Circuit Model with Diffusion (TECMD)
+- a thermally coupled Equivalent Circuit Model (first order) with look-up-tables for the parameters (TECM)
 - a few utility components (a simple battery cycler with CCCV charging and a general electrical source - I/V/P)

 # Installation